 What is PCOS?

-Polycystic (say: pah-lee-SIS-tik) ovary syndrome (PCOS) is a common hormone imbalance that affects around 1 out of 10 to 15 women.
+Polycystic (say: pah-lee-SIS-tik) ovary syndrome (PCOS) is a common hormone imbalance that affects about 1 in 10 women.
 Girls as young as 11 can get PCOS.
 Do you have PCOS or common signs of PCOS?
 Read answers to commonly asked questions about PCOS below, or go straight to our Living Well With PCOS [ PDF 459K] guide and PCOS Fitness Worksheet [ PDF 504K].

 - What are the signs of PCOS?

 - What causes PCOS?